 Goals are there to provide clarity, purpose, direction and vision.
 Whether personal or commercial, they are what lead to success for you, your department, and the business as a whole.
 Hitting your goal proves you're making an impact.
 We all want to feel like we're contributing, right?

-Here, we're going to explore the five major goals you should consider when creating and implementing a marketing strategy.
-These goals should help you achieve maximum results in 2021 and beyond.
+Here, we're going to explore the major goals you should consider when creating and implementing a marketing strategy.
+These goals should help you achieve maximum results in 2022 and beyond.

 SMART Marketing Goals Template

 Fill out this form for a free marketing goal-setting template.